-The Mapping the Kumbh Mela research project brought together faculty, students, administrators from Harvard with Kumbh Mela planners and government officials involved in the planning and production of the largest religious gathering in the world.
+The Mobile Technology project was part of greater research at the Kumbh Mela.
+The Mapping the Kumbh Mela research project brought together faculty, students, and administrators from Harvard with Kumbh Mela planners and government officials involved in the planning and production of the largest religious gathering in the world.
 The research project provided powerful insights for further research and teaching on understanding social networks and behavior through studying large data gathered from cell phones used at this mass gathering.
 The research through cell phone data has spurred interest in exploring this nascent area of analyzing big data among several faculty from the Kumbh project.

 When approached through technology that has the ability to secure vast amounts of information from unimaginably large data sets, the impact of such a study has far greater relevance to understanding and addressing critical issues common to developing countries.
 For example, cell phones are being used for banking and commerce, for health diagnostics, health care delivery, and more.